bitlogik/uniblow/docs/LinuxRunBin.md

 ```

-In **Debian**, you can directly run it from the file explorer GUI : double-click on the Uniblow binary icon to start it.
+In **Debian or Ubuntu**, you can directly run it from the file explorer GUI : double-click on the Uniblow binary icon to start it.

 If nothing happens after some seconds, open a terminal in the current directory and type `./Uniblow-deb-x86_64-0.9.4`